Neoteny in humans: Neotenous features elicit help

 The Multiple Fitness Model proposes that the qualities that make babies appear cute to adults additionally look "desirable" to adults when they see other adults.
 Neotenous features in adult females may help elicit more resource investment and nurturing from adult males.
 Likewise, neotenous features in adult males may similarly help elicit more resource investment and nurturing from adult females in addition to possibly making neotenous adult males appear less threatening and possibly making neotenous adult males more able to elicit resources from "other resource-rich people".
 Therefore, it could be adaptive for adult females to be attracted to adult males that have "some" neotenous traits.

 Neotenous features elicits fitness benefits for mimickers.
 From the point of view of the mimicker, the neoteny expression signals appeasement or submissiveness.
 Thus, extra parental or alloparental care will more likely be administered because the mimicker appears to be more childlike and maybe ill-equipped to survive on its own.
 On the other hand, the recipient often faces aggression because of this signaled vulnerability.

 Caroline F. Keating et al. tested the hypothesis that adult male and female faces with more neotenous features would elicit more help than adult male and female faces with less neotenous features.
 Keating et al. digitally modified photographs of faces of African-Americans and European Americans to make them appear more or less neotenous by either enlarging or decreasing the size of their eyes and lips.
-Keating et al. said that the more neotenous white male, white female and black female faces elicited more help from people in the United States and Kenya, but the difference in help from people in the United States and Kenya for more neotenous black male faces was not significantly different from less neotenous black male faces.
+Keating et al. state that the more neotenous white male, white female and black female faces elicited more help from people in the United States and Kenya, but the difference in help from people in the United States and Kenya for more neotenous black male faces was not significantly different from less neotenous black male faces.